 ItalyOfficial Name: Italian Republic

-Must be valid for at least three months beyond your planned date of departure from the Schengen area.
-(Six months recommended.)
+Must have at least six months vaidity beyond your planned date of departure from the Schengen area.

 BLANK PASSPORT PAGES: